 - Upgrade Your Toothbrush

 It’s recommended that you replace your toothbrush every three months.
 Believe it or not, your toothbrush is home to more than 10 million bacteria, germs, and other microorganisms.
 When it’s time to walk down the dental care aisle and pick out your new toothbrush, don’t grab the same old thing.
 Traditional plastic toothbrushes can be harsh on the gums and teeth.
 Others are made with plastic that contains BPA, which is harmful when ingested.
+Speak with the professionals at Family Braces in order to get recommendations on great toothbrushes.

 Thanks to the ever-growing popularity of natural dental care, you should be able to find a nylon-based toothbrush or even one made entirely out of plants.
 If your local store doesn’t carry a variety of toothbrushes, there are tons of options online including: